Pleading Not Guilty

-If you decide to plead guilty to a charge of drug driving, you may be able to obtain a section 10 order, which is a finding of guilt with no conviction.
-If you get a section 10, you won’t have to face disqualification, or pay a fine, and you won’t end up with a criminal record.
+If you decide to plead guilty to a charge of drug driving, you may be able to obtain a ‘section 10 dismissal or conditional release order’, which is a finding of guilt with no conviction.
+If you get a non conviction order, you won’t have to face disqualification, or pay a fine, and you won’t end up with a criminal record.
 Pleading guilty can also help you get a more lenient sentence, especially when you can also demonstrate remorse, and show that you have taken steps to address your reasons for offending.

 Drug driving is a criminal offence and comes with a criminal conviction.
 The maximum penalty for a first drug driving offence is a $1,100 fine, and disqualification from driving for six months.
 For the second or subsequent offence, penalties increase to a fine of $2,200 and a twelve-month disqualification.
 Other penalties you face for a drug driving conviction include: – Good behaviour bonds – Community service orders

 Penalties, particularly the disqualification period, can be decreased at the magistrate’s discretion.
 If you have an experienced criminal lawyer defending you, it can make a big difference to the outcome of your drug driving matter.

 Why Sydney Drug Lawyers?

 If you’ve been charged with drug driving, our expert drug lawyers can help you obtain the best possible result.